- Dr Emma Davidson

-- ‘Institutionalised identities: The experiences of young care leavers in Scotland’, 5th International Conference on Sociology and Social Work New Directions in Critical Sociology and Social Work: Identity, Narratives and Praxis, University of Chester, 26 – 27 August 2015
+- ‘Institutionalised identities: The experiences of young care leavers in Scotland’, 26 – 27 August 2015, 5th International Conference on Sociology and Social Work New Directions in Critical Sociology and Social Work: Identity, Narratives and Praxis, University of Chester.

 - ‘My life?
-Re-conceptualising critical moments in the life of a care leaver’, Contemporary Youth, Contemporary Risks: Journal of Youth Studies Conference, Copenhagen University, 30 March – 1 April 2015
+Re-conceptualising critical moments in the life of a care leaver’ (with Dr Lisa Whittaker), 30 March – 1 April 2015, Contemporary Youth, Contemporary Risks: Journal of Youth Studies Conference, Copenhagen University.

-- ‘Young People and their Future Selves’, Where Now for Social Justice?
-The Marginalisation of Young People in the UK, Canterbury University, 12-13 June 2014.
+- ‘Young People and their Future Selves’ (with Dr Lisa Whittaker), 12-13 June 2014, Where Now for Social Justice?
+The Marginalisation of Young People in the UK, Canterbury University.

-- ‘The Antisocial Everyday: Putting the Ordinary into Understanding of Antisocial Behaviour’, Youth Studies Conference 2013: New Agendas on Young and Young Adulthood, 8-10 April 2013.
+- ‘The Antisocial Everyday: Putting the Ordinary into Understanding of Antisocial Behaviour’, 8-10 April 2013, Youth Studies Conference 2013: New Agendas on Young and Young Adulthood, University of Glasgow.

-- ‘Young people and their interactions with the everyday antisocial’, European Sociological Association Summer School, Lisbon, 23 July 2012.
+- ‘Young people and their interactions with the everyday antisocial’, 23 July 2012, European Sociological Association Summer School, Lisbon.

 Topics interested in supervising

-I can act as a supervisor or in an informal mentoring role on projects concerning youth transitions, class and inequality; youth work; youth justice; as well as students with interests in particular methodologies, including participatory research and collaborative ethnography, computerised qualitative data analysis and use of secondary qualitative data.
+I can act as a supervisor or in an informal mentoring role on projects concerning community life and everyday social interactions; civic society; youth transitions, class and inequality; youth work; public libraries; as well as students with interests in particular methodologies, including qualitative policy evaluation; qualitative data analysis; secondary qualitative data; and longitudinal qualitative methods.